emsig/empymod/docs/manual.rst

 The modeller empymod comes with add-ons (``empymod.scripts``).
 These add-ons provide some very specific, additional functionalities.
-Some of these add-ons have additional, optional dependencies for other modules such as ``matplotlib``.
+Some of these add-ons have additional, optional dependencies such as ``matplotlib``.
 See the *Add-ons*-section for their documentation.

 If you are new to Python I recommend using a Python distribution, which will ensure that all dependencies are met, specifically properly compiled versions